Optimizing production scheduling of steel plate hot rolling for economic load dispatch under time-of-use electricity pricing: Problem description and formulation

-where $\sum_{Ineq1}\lambda_\alpha$ means the duration of time periods subjected to the inequality $Ineq1$, $p_i'$ means the processing start time for the $i$th slab, which is not only determined by decision variables $x_i^j$ and $y_i^j$, but also depended on the processing time of rolling units, the idle time allocated for rolling units and duration of TOU time periods.
-Furthermore, $p_i'$ can be expressed as
+where the condition correspond to $d_i^j=1$ means that slab $i$ is processed in time period $j$.
+Note that variable $ts_i$ is not only determined by which rolling units the slab is scheduled in, but also depended on the processing time of previous slabs and the idle time allocated for rolling units, then it can be expressed as